ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 Sometimes you might still even want to provide a no-argument constructor.
-If there’s a valid object that you can create without any arguments, you could write a no-argument constructor for person like:
+If there’s a valid object that you can create without any arguments, you could write a no-argument constructor for Person like:

 .. code-block:: java